Introduction

 Like with holotropic breathwork, a psychedelic retreat may not be suitable for everyone, and careful consideration should be given especially to certain clinical factors.
 Importantly, medications should be checked to avoid potentially dangerous interactions with the psychedelic substances.

-1. Mental Health Conditions: Individuals with a history of severe mental health conditions, such as schizophrenia or psychosis, may be at risk of experiencing exacerbated symptoms or psychological distress during a psychedelic experience.
+- Mental Health Conditions: Individuals with a history of severe mental health conditions, such as schizophrenia or psychosis, may be at risk of experiencing exacerbated symptoms or psychological distress during a psychedelic experience.
 These individuals should seek guidance from mental health professionals and carefully weigh the risks and benefits.
-At Evolute Institute’s programs (EvoCORE or EvoLEAD), every participant is carefully being screened by a medical doctor with psychotherapeutic training to make sure only eligible participants are admitted.
+At Evolute Institute’s retreat programs like EvoSHIFT, every participant is carefully being screened by a medical doctor with psychotherapeutic training to make sure only eligible participants are admitted.

 The Synergy of Breathwork and Psychedelics: The Evolute Institute Approach